Cold, Flu, Allergy Treatments

 Facts about cold, flu, and allergy treatments

-- The three classes of analgesics/antipyretics that are available over the counter (OTC) are aspirin, acetaminophen (Tylenol), and nonsteroidal anti-inflammatory drugs (NSAIDs).
-These are used to treat pain and fever.
+- The three classes of pain and fever treatments available over the counter (OTC) are aspirin, acetaminophen (Tylenol), and nonsteroidal anti-inflammatory drugs (NSAIDs).

-- Antibiotics have no effect on viruses, which are the cause of colds.
+- Antibiotics have no effect on viruses, which are the cause of colds and the flu.
 However, bacterial infections that can follow viral infections, for example, infections of the ears and sinuses, may be treated with antibiotics.

-- Nasal decongestants are chemicals (for example, pseudoephedrine, oxymetazoline, etc.) that narrow the blood vessels in the nose, thereby preventing fluid from leaking and the lining from swelling.
+- Nasal decongestants (for example, pseudoephedrine, oxymetazoline, etc.) narrow the blood vessels in the nose, thereby preventing fluid from leaking and the lining from swelling.
 These can be used for short-term relief in older children and adults.

 - Analgesic/antipyretic medications are often sold in combination with other ingredient(s) to treat cold/flu/allergy symptoms.

-- Antihistamines are commonly used to block the histamine effect that causes the symptoms of an allergic reaction.
+- Antihistamines are commonly used to block the histamine effect that causes the symptoms of an allergic reaction, including swelling, congestion, irritation, and itching.
 "First generation" antihistamines such as diphenhydramine (Benadryl) have been in use longer, are less expensive, and are more sedating (prone to cause drowsiness) than the newer, "second generation" antihistamines (fexofenidine [Allegra], loratidine [Claritin], etc.), which have minimal sedative effects.

 - OTC antihistamines frequently are combined with a nasal decongestant and sometimes also with a cough suppressant or an analgesic.
 Generally, antihistamine preparations are not effective for cold symptoms.